How to Register a Domain Name

-Getting traffic from Google is a very complex task today.
 The domain name is not as big of a factor as it used to be when it comes to ranking a website.

 Today, it's more about the big picture and Google looks at things like: your social media shares, links from other sites that voluntarily link to you, your overall content, etc.